North Korea asserts US soldier bolted into North after being disillusioned with American society

 SEOUL, South Korea (AP) — North Korea asserted Wednesday that a U.S. soldier who bolted into the North across the heavily armed Korean border last month did so after being disillusioned with the inequality of American society and racial discrimination in its Army.

-It's North Korea's first official confirmation of detention of Private 2nd Class Travis King, who entered the North while on a tour of a Korean border village on July 18.
+It's North Korea's first official confirmation of detention of Pvt.
+Travis King, who entered the North while on a civilian tour of a Korean border village on July 18.
 He became the first American detained in the North in nearly five years.

 The North Korean official news agency, KCNA, said King told investigators that he had decided to enter North Korea because he “harbored ill feelings against inhuman mistreatment and racial discrimination within the U.S. Army.”